Welcome to H2C Safety Pipe, enabling safer and more cost-effective hydrogen transport and storage solutions.

 Gas Pipes Leak

-Addressing Hydrogen’s
+Addressing Hydrogen’s Unique Challenges

 Gas pipelines are fundamental to our energy infrastructure.
 Historically, the natural gas industry has tolerated leaks as an inevitable cost of business and the industry is exempt from underground storage tank regulations that require double-wall containment and active monitoring.
 Recognition of methane’s potent greenhouse impact is shifting these perspectives somewhat, but with over 2,500,000 miles of installed pipelines in the U.S. alone, options are limited.

 Hydrogen presents much more significant challenges due to its smaller molecular size, odorless and colorless properties, and nearly invisible flame, all of which make hydrogen leaks harder to detect and even more important to continuously monitor and control.
+And yet, unlike legacy methane systems, hydrogen pipeline networks are still in their infancy — giving us the opportunity to design for safety, sustainability, and accountability from the start.

-we have a solution
+We have a Solution

 Dual Containment Piping, Inert Gas, Sensors and Controls